Work Health and Safety Act 2011 (Cth) and Comcare

-Breach of an OHS Regulation is a A minor criminal offence, for example being drunk and disorderly, usually heard in the Magistrates’ Court.
-Compare indictable offence..
-The maximum fine for an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). against an OHS Regulation is 500 penalty units (see ‘Note’, below).
+Breach of an OHS Regulation is a summary offence.
+The maximum fine for an offence against an OHS Regulation is 500 penalty units (see ‘Note’, below).

 Compliance codes provide practical guidance to those who have duties or obligations under the OHS Act 2004 (e.g. employers, employees and the self-employed).
 These codes aim to provide easy-to-understand information on how to comply with the law.

 There are many compliance codes available, including:

 - communicating occupational health and safety across languages*;

 - prevention of falls in general construction*;

 * These codes replaced codes of practice approved under the Occupational Health and Safety Act 1985 (Vic).